ElenaNovikova/Matching-Game/README.md

 ## Browser compatibility

-Application supports the majority of modern desktop, tablet, and phone browsers.
+Application supports the majority of modern desktop, tablet, and phone browsers, except for Safari on iOS.

+## Known issues

+The application doesn't support Safari browser on iOS (while on Google Chrome and Mozilla Firefox browsers for iOS it works correctly).
+Flip animation effects doesn't work properly.

 ## Acknowledgments